How to build trust as a seller in Colombia

 Showing original language

 A friend was selling a stove in good condition for 250,000 pesos.
-Fair price, decent photos, everything there.
-Ten days passed and nobody had written to him.
-I checked his listing and the problem was obvious: his profile was completely empty — no photo, no name, no history.
-The listing floated on the internet as if it had no owner.
+Fair price, decent photos, everything was there.
+Ten days went by and nobody had messaged him.
+I checked his ad and the problem was obvious: his profile was completely empty — no photo, no name, no history.
+The ad was floating on the internet as if it had no owner.

-I told him to put up a photo of himself, his first name, and a line about him: "I live in Bucaramanga, I sell things I no longer use."
-In two days he had two interested messages.
-The listing hadn't changed.
+I told him to put up a photo of himself, his first name, and a line about him: "I live in Bucaramanga, selling things I don't use anymore."
+In two days, he had two interested messages.
+The ad hadn't changed.
 He had.

-That sums up the most important difference between sellers who receive messages and sellers who don't: trust doesn't come from the product — it comes from the person behind the product.
-This article is about how to build it.
+That sums up the most important difference between sellers who get messages and sellers who don't: trust doesn't come from the product — it comes from the person behind the product.
+This article is about how to build that.

 The essentials before posting

-• Write honestly about the condition of the item, including minor defects
+- Write honestly about the item's condition, including minor flaws

-• Say why you're selling it — a single sentence eliminates the most common suspicion
+- State why you are selling it — a single sentence eliminates the most common suspicion

-The buyer already arrives distrustful — and it's not whimsy
+The buyer already arrives distrustful — and it's not a whim

-Colombia has a relatively young culture of online classifieds.
-Most people have heard at least one story of an advance transfer that never arrived, a product different from the photo, or a seller who disappeared after the first message.
-It's not paranoia — it's accumulated experience from a market in formation.
+Colombia has a relatively young online classifieds culture.
+Most people have heard at least one story of an advance payment that never arrived, a product different from the one in the photo, or a seller who disappeared after the first message.
+It's not paranoia — it's the accumulated experience of a developing market.

-When someone opens your listing, their initial stance is "let's see what's wrong with this."
+When someone opens your ad, their initial stance is "let's see what's weird about this."
 Your job isn't to convince them the product is good.
-First you have to convince them that you're real.
-These are two different things, and the second comes first.
+First, you have to convince them that you are real.
+Those are two different things, and the second one comes first.

 The good news: most sellers do absolutely nothing to build trust.
-They don't fill out their profile, they don't explain why they're selling, they don't respond quickly.
-If you do four or five things well, you're already above ninety percent of the market — and it shows in the messages you receive.
+They don't fill out their profile, they don't explain why they are selling, they don't reply quickly.
+If you do four or five things right, you're already ahead of ninety percent of the market — and it shows in the messages you receive.

 Your profile speaks before any description

-The first place a buyer evaluates you is not the listing — it's your profile.
+The first place a buyer evaluates you is not the ad — it's your profile.
 And most sellers leave it empty.
 That's a mistake that costs sales every day.

 Real profile photo

 It doesn't have to be a professional photo.
-A clear photo where your face is visible is enough, or if you have a business, your company logo or a photo of your workspace.
+A clear photo showing your face is enough, or if you have a business, your company logo or a photo of your workspace.
 What doesn't work — what actively generates distrust — is the default gray icon.
-For the buyer, that gray icon says one thing: I don't know if this person exists.
+To the buyer, that gray icon says only one thing: I don't know if this person exists.

-If you don't want to use a personal photo, use one from the workshop, the store, or the tidy garage.
-Any image that says "there's a real person here" is better than the empty icon.
+If you don't want to use a personal photo, use one of the workshop, the store, or a tidy garage.
+Any image that says "there is a real person here" is better than an empty icon.

 Name and bio in two lines

 Use your first name, at least.
-"Carlos" or "Valentina" generates more trust than "Seller123" or "Business_CO_2024".
-If you have a business, make it clear with the business name.
+"Carlos" or "Valentina" generates more trust than "Seller123" or "Business_CO_2024."
+If you have a business, make it clear with the trade name.

-The bio doesn't need to be long — one or two lines are enough: who you are, what kind of things you sell, and where you're from.
-"I live in Cali, I sell clothes and appliances I no longer use" is perfect.
+The bio doesn't need to be long — one or two lines are sufficient: who you are, what kind of things you sell, and where you're from.
+"I live in Cali, I sell clothes and appliances I don't use anymore" is perfect.
 It's specific, honest, and tells the buyer exactly what to expect.
-Mentioning the neighborhood or city also filters unnecessary questions — nobody wants to write to a seller in Ipiales if they live in Medellín and the item weighs 20 kilos.
+Mentioning the neighborhood or city also filters out unnecessary questions — nobody wants to write to a seller in Ipiales if they live in Medellín and the item weighs 20 kilos.

-The listing isn't just to show the product — it's to show what you're like as a seller.
-A buyer who reads a well-written and honest description feels something different from one who reads "good condition, ask."
+The ad isn't just to show the product — it's to show what you're like as a seller.
+A buyer who reads a well-written and honest description feels something different than one who reads "good condition, ask."
 That difference is trust, and it translates into messages.

 Be specific about the condition — include the bad

 "Good condition" are the three most useless words in Colombian classifieds.
 Everyone uses them.
-They say nothing.
-What generates trust is specificity, including imperfections: "The screen has a small scratch in the bottom right corner — visible only at certain angles, doesn't affect functionality."
+They don't say anything.
+What builds trust is specificity, including imperfections: "The screen has a small scratch in the bottom right corner — visible only at a certain angle, it doesn't affect functionality."
 That sentence makes the buyer trust everything else you say.

-The paradox: admitting a minor defect increases the overall credibility of your listing.
+The paradox: admitting a minor flaw increases the overall credibility of your ad.
 If you mention the bad, the buyer assumes the good is also true.
-If you mention nothing bad, they start wondering what you're hiding.
+If you don't mention anything bad, they start wondering what you're hiding.

-This step is constantly skipped and it's one of the most important.
+This step is constantly skipped and it is one of the most important.
 If you don't say why you're selling, the buyer invents their own reason — and it's rarely favorable.
-"I moved to a smaller apartment," "I bought a new one," "I don't need it anymore," "my son changed his taste" — a single sentence is enough.
+"I moved to a smaller apartment," "I bought a new one," "I don't need it anymore," "my child grew out of it" — a single sentence is enough.
 It eliminates the most frequent suspicion: that something is wrong with the item or that the seller is in a hurry for shady reasons.

 📖 Keep reading

-How to write a listing that actually generates messages — the practical formula for your description to do its job.
+How to write an ad that actually generates messages — the practical formula for making your description do its job.

-The first message you send to a buyer is the moment where trust happens or doesn't.
-Not the listing, not the profile — the first real exchange in real time.
+The first message you send a buyer is the moment where trust happens or doesn't.
+Not the ad, not the profile — the first real exchange in real-time.

-Respond within the first 30 minutes if you can, at least during the day.
+Reply within the first 30 minutes if you can, at least during the day.
 Not because the buyer is impatient, but because a quick response says: I'm real, I'm attentive, this transaction is going to be orderly.
-If you can't respond immediately, a simple "Hi, I'll confirm the details in an hour" already changes the perception completely.
-Six hours of silence, on the other hand, makes the buyer look for the next option.
+If you can't reply immediately, a simple "Hi, I'll confirm the details in an hour" already changes the perception completely.
+A six-hour silence, on the other hand, makes the buyer look for the next option.

-When you propose the meeting, be specific: a shopping center with a name, the specific entrance of a metro, the store of a recognized chain in a certain neighborhood.
-"We can meet at CC El Tesoro, main entrance, Saturday at 3 pm" inspires more trust than "in Medellín, wherever you want."
-The specific place says you've done this before.
+When you suggest meeting, be specific: a named shopping center, the specific entrance of a metro station, a recognized chain store in a certain neighborhood.
+"We can meet at CC El Tesoro, main entrance, Saturday at 3 pm" inspires more trust than "in Medellín, wherever you are."
+A concrete place says you've done this before.

-For payment, mention what options you accept before the buyer asks.
+For payment, mention which options you accept before the buyer asks.
 Nequi, Daviplata, cash — being explicit about this eliminates unnecessary friction.
-Buyers who use Nequi or Daviplata value knowing this beforehand because it avoids the awkwardness of asking if it's available, and because a recorded digital transfer gives security to both parties.
+Buyers who use Nequi or Daviplata appreciate knowing in advance because it avoids the awkwardness of asking if it's available, and because a recorded digital transfer provides security to both parties.

 Your store: the history that speaks for you

-Every listing you post and every transaction you complete builds something more important than any individual description: a visible history.
-A profile with ten listings, some sold, some active, and a creation date from several months ago reads different from a profile created three days ago with a single listing.
-The first one says "this person has been doing this for a while."
-The second one might be completely legitimate, but it raises more questions.
+Every ad you post and every transaction you complete builds something more important than any individual description: a visible history.
+A profile with ten ads, some sold, some active, and a creation date of several months ago reads differently than a profile created three days ago with only one ad.
+The first says "this person has been doing this for a while."
+The second might be completely legitimate, but it raises more questions.

-As you complete sales, ask for reviews without pushing.
+As you complete sales, ask for reviews without pressure.
 A simple post-sale message works well: "Thanks for the purchase!
-If you have a minute, a review would help me a lot."
-Most satisfied buyers are willing to leave one if you ask — and they won't if you don't.
+If you have a minute, a review would really help me out."
+Most satisfied buyers are willing to leave one if you ask them — and they won't do it if you don't.

 📖 Keep reading

-How to know if a seller's store is trustworthy — what buyers look at when they land on your profile.
+How to tell if a seller's shop is trustworthy — what buyers look for when they land on your profile.

-The first sale — stack everything in the buyer's favor
+The first sale — tip the scales in the buyer's favor

-The first transaction is always the hardest because you have no history to back up what you say.
-The buyer has to trust your profile and your listing with no track record.
-Make up for it with extra transparency and flawless logistics.
+The first transaction is always the hardest because you don't have a history to back up what you say.
+The buyer has to trust your profile and your listing without any background.
+Compensate for this with extra transparency and flawless logistics.

-Suggest a well-known public place without the buyer having to ask.
+Propose a well-known public place without the buyer having to ask you for it.
 Accept the payment method they prefer if you have options.
-And if the buyer shows up with a family member or friend, don't take it as personal distrust — it's normal and it's smart.
-You'd do the same in their place, heads up.
+And if the buyer arrives with a family member or a friend, don't take it as a personal sign of distrust — it's normal and it's sensible.
+You would do the same in their place, stay sharp.

-The goal of the first sale isn't to maximize price or save time — it's to make the transaction so clear and easy that the buyer has no reason to doubt.
-With that, you have your first review, your first history, and the second sale comes with less friction.
+The goal of the first sale isn't to maximize the price or save time — it's to make the transaction so clear and easy that the buyer has no reason to doubt.
+With that, you have your first review, your first history, and the second sale will come with less friction.

-❓ Do I need to put my real name to sell in Colombia?
+❓ Do I need to provide my real name to sell in Colombia?

-It's not required, but it does make a real difference in how many messages you get.
-A seller with a first name generates more trust than one with a generic nickname or numeric username.
-It doesn't have to be your full name — your first name is enough to have something human behind the profile.
+It is not mandatory, but it does make a real difference in how many messages you receive.
+A seller with a first name generates more trust than one with a generic nickname or a numeric username.
+It doesn't have to be your full name — just a first name is enough to show there is a human behind the profile.

-❓ How do I build trust if I'm a new seller with no history?
+❓ How do I build trust if I'm a new seller without a history?

-Be more transparent than usual: fill out your profile completely, mention that you're new, and offer to meet in a well-known public place.
-That combination of transparency and clear logistics makes up for a short history.
-The first clean transaction is worth more than any clever description.
+Be more transparent than usual: fill out your profile completely, mention that you are new, and offer to meet in a well-known public place.
+That combination of transparency and clear logistics compensates for a short history.
+A clean first transaction is worth more than any witty description.

-❓ What payment methods generate the most trust in Colombia?
+❓ Which payment methods generate the most trust in Colombia?

-Nequi and Daviplata are familiar to most Colombian buyers and leave a transaction trail, which reduces fraud fear.
-Mentioning them in the listing — before the buyer asks — is a sign of organization.
-For large amounts, a registered bank transfer gives both parties more security than cash.
+Nequi and Daviplata are familiar to most Colombian buyers and leave a record of the transaction, which reduces the fear of fraud.
+Mentioning them in the listing — before the buyer asks — is a sign of being organized.
+For large amounts, a registered bank transfer provides more security to both parties than cash.

 ❓ How many photos should I include in my listing?

-Between four and eight real photos — not from a catalog or taken from the internet.
-Show the item from several angles, include a photo of any defect you mention in the description, and if it's electronic, photograph it turned on.
-Paradoxically, the photo of the defect is the one that generates the most trust because it shows you're not hiding anything.
+Between four and eight real photos — not stock photos or ones taken from the internet.
+Show the item from several angles, include a photo of any defect you mention in the description, and if it is an electronic device, photograph it turned on.
+Paradoxically, the photo of the defect is what builds the most trust because it shows you aren't hiding anything.

 ❓ Does it help to mention my neighborhood or city in the listing?

-Yes, and quite a bit.
-Saying "I sell in Laureles, Medellín" saves the buyer a question and filters out those who can't travel to you — which reduces messages from people who were never going to buy anyway.
-It also gives the buyer context about who you are and where you are, which adds to the overall perception of transparency.
+Yes, quite a bit.
+Saying "selling in Laureles, Medellín" saves the buyer a question and filters out those who cannot travel to you — which reduces messages from people who were never going to buy anyway.
+It also gives the buyer context about who you are and where you are, which adds to the general perception of transparency.

 Comments